-Unit Description: In this unit, students will build on the fundamental concepts about geography and map skills learned in Kindergarten.
-The focus of instruction will be on how to read maps/globes and how weather/geography affects where people live.
-Additionally, students learn about natural resources and their importance.
+Unit Description: In this unit, the focus of instruction is on how to read maps/globes including finding the poles, cardinal directions, equator and hemispheres.
+Additionally, students will deepen their understanding about natural resources and their importance and how advancement in technology impact societies.

 Essential Questions: Enduring Understandings: How does geography affect people living in rural and urban settings?
 How can we look at areas from different perspectives?
 How does weather patterns affect the geography of different regions?
+What type of land is better for settlement?
 Maps are used to identify the location of places in the community and beyond.
 Maps are used to locate the physical characteristics of the Earth, such as landforms, and help us to locate places using a map key.
 Maps and globes are both used to find locations on the Earth; the globe is a round, 3-D representation, while a map is a flat representation.
 Life in different regions in the country is drastically different due to geography changes.

 Relevant Standards: Learning Goals: Learning Objectives: 6.1.4.B.1: Compare and contrast information that can be found on different types of maps and determine how the information may be useful.
 6.1.4.B.2: Use physical and political maps to explain how the location and spatial relationship of places in New Jersey, the United States, and other areas, worldwide, have contributed to cultural diffusion and economic interdependence.
-6.1.4.B.4: Describe how landforms, climate and weather, and availability of resources have impacted where and how people live and work Students will understand how to read maps and globes and explain how these resources are useful.
-(2 weeks) Students will understand how weather affects the geography of regions.
-(2 weeks) Students will understand the importance of natural resources.
-(2 weeks) Students will be able to compare and contrast the features and uses of maps of the school, community, state and nation.
-Students will be able to identify common elements within maps.
-Students will be able to use the map key to access information from a map.
-Students will be able to identify and describe physical characteristics of places on a map.
-Students will be able to identify the continents and oceans of the world.
+6.1.4.B.3: Explain how and when it is important to use digital geographic tools, political maps, and globes to measure distances and to determine time zones and locations using latitude and longitude.
+Students will understand how to read maps and globes and explain how these resources are useful.
+(2 weeks) Students will be able to identify and describe the role of natural resources in everyday life.
+(2 weeks) Students will understand how advancements in science and technology impact individuals and societies.
+(2 weeks) Students will be able to find and follow directions on a map and globe.
+Students will be able to determine locations and characteristics of landforms, including continents, and bodies of water.
+Students will be able to use maps and globes to find the poles, the cardinal directions, the equator and hemispheres.
+Use symbols, colors, and labels to create a map.
+Students will compare various natural resources and where they come from in the world.
+Students will be able to explain how the products they eat, wear and use impact their health and safety, and the environments.